Freddie-Ellis/TL-PINNs/README.md

 For TL:
 Change hyper paramters of model A -> process target data -> re-train model on target data -> Make and plot flow predictions -> Compare predictions to true values and compute errors

-Strouhal number converges on 0.2 for Re<2e5 for Re=100, St=0.16  ==> T=6.25
+Strouhal number converges on 0.2 for Re<2e5 (I think) for Re=100, St=0.16  ==> T=6.25
 for Re=150, St=0.173  ==> T=5.78
 for Re=100000, St=0.19996 ==> T=5